Handicrafts

 This ink blotter, distributed by the Beck Press in Lennoxville, Quebec, featured a short poem with an optimistic and valiant tone to support England during wartime.

-This additional pamphlet to the Lux Knitting Book was a War Supplement, concerned with instructing readers on how to knit garments useful to soldiers and sailors on the front.
-In this guide there are instructions on how to knit helmets, sleeveless pullovers, rifle mitts and heavy duty socks,
+This addition to the Lux Knitting Book was a War Supplement, concerned with instructing readers how to knit garments useful to those serving at the front.
+In this guide there are instructions for knitting helmets, sleeveless pullovers, rifle mittens, and heavy-duty socks,

 Knitting Instructions for Field Comforts

-An instruction guide on how to knit several different "field comforts" for those on the front.
-The guide includes how to knit scarves, socks, turtlenecks and pullovers.
-Nevertheless, it also teaches readers how to knit more specialized items like a ribbed balaclava helmet, gunner's and observer's half mitts, and steel helmet caps.
+A guide to knitting field comforts for members of the military - such as scarves, socks, turtlenecks, and pullovers.
+It also teaches readers how to knit more specialized items like a ribbed balaclava helmet, gunner's and observer's half mitts, and steel helmet caps.

 Knitting for Victory